 Another regular activity that strengthens our group cohesion is a study circle held on Saturday evenings from 8:00-9:00 p.m.
 For this, we read and discuss a selected work of The Mother or Sri Aurobindo.
 Our current study group is focusing on The Integral Yoga: Sri Aurobindo's Teaching and Method of Practice .
 On the week of the monthly retreat (described next), however, we do not hold the study circle, having instead the special retreat activities.

 Our monthly collective retreats, held on the third Saturday of each month from 10 a.m. until about 9 p.m., help keep us connected with others in the area who are interested in the yoga.
 The retreats usually are attended by 25-30 friends from the Bay area, Silicon Valley, and Sacramento, as well as occasional visitors from other areas.
 Each retreat is centered on a theme, which varies from month to month.
 Each month a different individual organizes the activities focused on the theme.
 In addition to specific activities centered on the theme, regular retreat activities include meditation, chanting, karma yoga (work dedicated to the Divine), and a potluck lunch and dinner.
-To see a schedule of our retreat events and evening meditations or to see an example of a program for previous retreat, check out our calendar.
+To see a schedule of our retreat events and evening meditations or to see an example of a program for previous retreat, check out our What's New page.
 You can subscribe to receive a monthly announcement describing the retreat theme and activities by calling or writing.

 We also unite in our observation of the Darshan days, days of special significance in which Sri Aurobindo and/or the Mother would appear before their disciples.
 Generally we hold a special evening meditation at 8:00 p.m. on these days, but on some Darshan days special programs are held at other times of the day.
 Visitors should arrange visits on these days in advance.